microsoft/pxt-jacdac/tools/microbit-oob/README.md

-# JACDAC "Out of the Box" experience for micro:bit V2 and basic Jacdac modules
+# Jacdac "Out of the Box" experience for micro:bit V2 and basic Jacdac modules

 Usage: Drop the `.uf2` generated in [Actions](https://github.com/microsoft/pxt-jacdac/actions) (or from a release) on your micro:bit V2 device.